tarantool/doc/doc/book/box/data_model.rst

 --------------------------------------------------------------------------------

 Tarantool stores tuples in containers called spaces.
-In our example there's a space called ``'tester'``.
+In the example above, there's a space called ``tester``.

 ..  glossary::

     space
-        In Tarantool, a space is a primary container which stores data.
+        In Tarantool, a space is a primary container that stores data.
         It is analogous to tables in relational databases.
         Spaces contain :term:`tuples <tuple>` — the Tarantool name for database records.